 CPD 07 June 2022 - Noel Jensen of Jensen and Co Lawyers presented this session on dealing with delay claims and valuation.
 Noel is a solicitor and registered adjudicator in Queensland since 2004.
 As well as deciding applications, Noel acts for claimants and respondents in the preparation of adjudication applications and adjudication responses.
 Jensen and Co Lawyers specialise in commercial and construction law.

 CPD 05 July 2022 – Practice & Procedure in relation valuation - s71 and s72 of the Queensland BIFA, s9 and s10 of the NSW SOPA, and s10 and s 11 of the Vic SOPA were discussed in relation to the distinction between the amount of progress payment and valuation.
 The session was presented by Warren Fischer.
 Warren is the Managing Director of, and consultant with, Alternative Dispute Resolution Services.

 CPD 09 August 2022 - Christopher E Taylor Barrister from Chambers in Cairns and Brisbane presented 'Estoppel Revisited - Getting Down to Basics'.
 This event reviewed the history and principles of estoppel and the application of estoppel in Security of Payment adjudications.

-CPD 06 September 2022 – Having the advantage of a preview of David’s presentation on the duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim this event is not to be missed.
-David takes us through constraintsas illustrated by the Statute and Common Law.
-Presented by David Campbell-Williams.
-Register Now.
+CPD 06 September 2022 - As predicted, having had the advantage of a preview of David Campbell-Williams's presentation on the duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim this was and event not to be missed.
+David took us through constraints as illustrated by the Statute and relevant cases.

-CPD 04 October 2022 – Ben Thomas will share the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
-As Ben has put it – the research has turned up some interesting things.
+CPD 04 October 2022 - Ben Thomas shared the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
+As Ben has put it - the research has turned up some interesting things.
 Ben is a principal and consultant in aktivResolve.
-Register Now.